About The Artist

 Squares of carefully curated history always tightly arranged like a puzzle, conveying the large scales of consumption and production as created by humans, and lots of nostalgia too.
 Each Memorabilia board contains over 50 items within a seemingly impossible to hold surface mass.

-I decided to totally downscale a final exam project piece in 2008, based around ‘Lost & Found’, which suited me enormously as I was and still am, forever collecting lost or broken trinkets and treasures from the pavements or paths of most places I go.
+I decided to totally downscale a final project piece in 2008, the conclusion of a ‘Lost & Found’ project which suited me enormously as I was and still am, forever collecting lost or broken trinkets and treasures from the pavements or paths of most places I go.

-The exam piece at A-level had to be size A2 for exam requirements and I hated the size at the time, but loved the look of my arrangement art and so I set out to find the finest miniature canvases that I could and got to work with my many hoards I had been collecting since childhood.
+Exam requirements meant my final piece had to be size A2, and I hated working with this large scale at the time, but I loved the look of my puzzle-like arrangement art and so I set out to find the smallest miniature canvases that I could find at the time and got to work with my many hoards I had been collecting since childhood.

 As a lover of trinkets and antiquities I began collecting the small items that I use in my young teens building upon my childhood collections, and often treasure hunting around charity shops and car boot sales in my spare time.

-The hinged frames can be opened on the wall as to interact with your board when you choose.
-The glass frame is closed shut with an invisible magnetic closure.
+The hinged frames can be opened on the wall as to interact with your board when you choose, as I endeavour to include at least one interactive item within each artwork.
+The glass frame can then be closed shut with a secure and invisible magnetic closure.

-The original A6 series of Memorabilia Boards will soon be available to purchase as individual bordered A5 giclée prints, presented with backing card, sealed, signed and numbered.
+The original A6 series of Memorabilia Boards will be available as individual bordered A5 giclée prints, presented with backing card, sealed, signed and numbered.

 PORTRAITURE